 The second part of my project will focus on why it is difficult to counter political ignorance through democratic public speech.
 Here, I will explore two obstacles that stand in the way of deliberative attempts at eliminating ignorance.
 To begin, political ignorance can be rational: in ethically divided societies, there can be good reasons for people not to heed the insights or testimony of others.
 Secondly, political ignorance can be sticky: conversational norms can be ‘asymmetrically pliable, so that it is easier to introduce ignorant views into public discourse than it is to remove them from public discourse.
 Exploring these issues should yield a deeper understanding of the rational and linguistic obstacles that prevent democratic public discourse from fostering knowledge.

 2. What drew you to this topic and what exciting developments are you anticipating?

-4. Many people wonder what value the humanities and humanities research has in today’s world.
-What are your thoughts on what humanities scholarship “brings to the table?”
+3. Many people wonder what value the humanities and humanities research has in today’s world.
+What are your thoughts on what humanities scholarship “brings to table?”

 The humanities perform foundational research that is indispensable to understanding and addressing contemporary political challenges.
 To see this, consider that empirical research concerning social and political phenomena—for instance, the effects of hate speech or the rise of inequality—necessarily depends on theoretical research.
 When social scientists go about gathering data, they do not do so randomly.
 Instead, their research is guided by theoretical hypotheses.
 And the conceptual insights of philosophy and of the humanities more generally is directly relevant to generating these theoretical hypotheses.